Captricity/java-captools/README.md

 # java-captools
-Captricity API client written in Java
+####Captricity API Client Library written in Java

 Very basic functionality at this point.
-Currently, this script demonstrates how to create a batch, add a batch file to that batch and list existing unprocessed batches and templates.
+Currently, the TestCaptricityClient.java program demonstrates how to create a batch, add a batch file to that batch and list existing unprocessed batches and templates using the CaptricityClient class.

+Include com/captricity/api/CaptricityClient.class in your classpath,

+and then in your java program (such as TestCaptricityClient.java),

+import com.captricity.api.CaptricityClient;

 This code was built against Java 1.8.0_40.